-- Residential Delivery: Sometimes segmented as home delivery residential or ground residential and cost more than commercial delivery and may include a surcharge.
+- Residential Delivery: Sometimes segmented as home delivery residential or ground residential.
+Residential delivery costs more than commercial delivery and may include a surcharge.
 Carriers often have specific definitions for what constitutes a residential address.

-- Return Service: The inclusion of transmitting of a shipping label which enables the customer to return a package to the sender.
+- Return Service: The inclusion of a shipping label that enables the customer to return a package to the sender.